kodandareddy/rode_clone/READme.md

 ## General Information
 - This is Basically a clone of Rode Ui using html,css,tailwind css.
--This Rode clone is a responsive website
+- This Rode clone is a responsive website
--It took me around 10 hours to build this ui
+- It took me around 10 hours to build this ui

 ## Technologies Used